HR-CMGT/PRG06-vue-workshop/README.md

 In this tutorial, we use *class syntax* to define our Vue components.
 CMGT PRG06 students are already familiar with this syntax since we used it to build [games in Typescript](https://github.com/HR-CMGT/Typescript).

-As a reminder, a Typescript class is described and instantiated like this:
+As a reminder, a class is described and instantiated like this:

 **app.ts**
 ```